CharlesPikachu/videodl/README.md

 # 🆕 What's New

-- 2025-11-21: Released videodl v0.2.0 - code refactored and extensive support added for downloading videos from many additional platforms.
+- 2025-11-21: Released videofetch v0.2.0 - code refactored and extensive support added for downloading videos from many additional platforms.

 # 🚀 Introduction